kwoongbae/kwoongbae.github.io/_pages/about.md

 My research interest includes:

 - Risk Management based on Data analysis and statistics, engineering methodologies.
-- Diffusion based Generative Challenges or Drawbacks with noises.s
+- Diffusion based Generative Challenges or Drawbacks with noises.

 You can download my CV at **[here](../assets/pdf/CV.pdf)**